nlzrk/i3-gruvbox-dots/README.md

 - httpie
 - feh

-Disclaimer: The polybar theme and scripts used can be found at: https://github.com/adi1090x/polybar-themes , the polybar dotfiles contained in this repo are the latest up to 14/10/24
+Disclaimer: The polybar theme and scripts used can be found at: https://github.com/adi1090x/polybar-themes , the polybar dotfiles contained in this repo are the latest up to 14/10/24 (including only the 'forest' theme with custom colouring)

 ## Nerd Fonts (not required)
 To install Nerd Fonts for both Polybar and i3, follow this command list: